AntonioLabinjan/Distributed-CV-attendance-work_in_progress/README.md

 ## Data Flow

 1. Each node detects a face → extracts an embedding.
+2. Segments the face region using MediaPipe Face Mesh to remove background pixels within the face bounding box
-2. Embedding is sent via POST to `/classify` on the server.
+3. Embedding is sent via POST to `/classify` on the server.
-3. Server enqueues the request for processing.
+4. Server enqueues the request for processing.
-4. A background thread processes embeddings sequentially:
+5. A background thread processes embeddings sequentially:

    * Classification using FAISS
    * Result stored in `detection_log`
-5. Server responds with formatted message (e.g., `node 2: detected John Doe`).
+6. Server responds with formatted message (e.g., `node 2: detected John Doe`).

 ---